abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 This is normal.

-EL panels operate by pushing a high voltage, high frequency alternating current signal across the EL paint to fluresce.
+EL panels operate by pushing a high voltage, high frequency alternating current signal across the EL paint to fluoresce.
 The originating power source is coming from a 12V DC battery pack (from 6 AA batteries).
 This means the the 12V DC current needs to be converted to around a 100V 1000Hz signal.

-The 1000Hz signal sonds to most people like a high pitched whine.
+The 1000Hz signal sounds to most people like a high pitched whine.
 I've heard that the culprit in most inverters is a capacitor that resonates at that frequency which is why the whine is audible.